Michael J. Madison

-Professor of Law and John E. Murray Faculty Scholar
+Professor of Law, John E. Murray Faculty Scholar

 Professor Madison focuses on institutions for producing, storing, and distributing knowledge.
 The scope of his writing includes information, data, creativity, innovation, and art; it ranges from the development of research universities to patent history, from the law of fair use and production of conceptual art to legal rules governing data, network security, and computer software.